quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part31_Conclusions.md

 :p How does Emphatic-TD(λ) handle convergence guarantees?
 ??x
-Emphatic-TD(λ) handles convergence guarantees by ensuring that it converges for any state-dependent \( \lambda \), unlike standard TD methods which are only guaranteed to converge if the eligibility trace \( \lambda \) is constant.
+Emphatic-TD(λ) handles convergence guarantees by ensuring that it converges for any state-dependent $\lambda $, unlike standard TD methods which are only guaranteed to converge if the eligibility trace $\lambda$ is constant.
 This broadens its applicability and makes it more robust in various learning scenarios.

 :p How does Emphatic-TD(λ) handle recent events?
 ??x
-Emphatic-TD(λ) handles recent events by incorporating a form of followon trace through the terms \( M_t \) and \( F_t \).
+Emphatic-TD(λ) handles recent events by incorporating a form of followon trace through the terms $M_t $ and$F_t$.
 These terms emphasize recent events more heavily, helping to focus updates on relevant states and improving learning efficiency.

 :p How does Emphatic-TD(λ) handle state-dependent λ values?
 ??x
-Emphatic-TD(λ) handles state-dependent \( \lambda \) values by allowing \( \lambda \) to vary over time.
+Emphatic-TD(λ) handles state-dependent $\lambda $ values by allowing$\lambda$ to vary over time.
 This flexibility in handling different levels of discounting and bootstrapping makes it more adaptable to various learning scenarios, bridging the gap between Monte Carlo and TD methods.

 :p How does Emphatic-TD(λ) handle variable discounting?
 ??x
-Emphatic-TD(λ) handles variable discounting by allowing state-dependent \( \lambda \) values, which can vary over time.
+Emphatic-TD(λ) handles variable discounting by allowing state-dependent $\lambda$ values, which can vary over time.
 This adaptability makes it suitable for scenarios where different levels of discounting are required at different states.

 :p How does Emphatic-TD(λ) handle convergence in practice?
 ??x